 That scenario that I just described is mostly the experience we grew up with in regards to acute conditions such as colds, bumps and bruises, cuts, headaches, and so on.
 But as we get older, somewhere along the line we lose connection to our body.
 The reward centers in our brain override the innate drive to balance and health and we start to develop chronic diseases and conditions that we feel we have no control over.
 Just like a car you hope to keep around for a long time you have to do regular maintenance on your body.
 Just like you spend time each season cleaning out the gutters, washing the windows, fixing the porch steps for the next season, your body requires the same attention.
 It is the house of our soul.
 If we aren’t caring for it then our own inner soul, divinity, sense of self, also begins to deteriorate.

-My work with clients is to get them back in touch with that sense of inner knowing.
+My work with patients is to get them back in touch with that sense of inner knowing.
 Some call it intuition, others call it the inner physician or doctor.
 It tells you what you need to do to take care of your body, soul, and mind so that you can be healthy enough to take care of your outer life as well, such as your job and family, and stresses in your life.
 This turning inward to master the outward is a very challenging journey.
 There are so many obstacles for people.
 Can you think of an obstacle to your health right now?
 I can think of a dozen for my own life.

 My life’s work is to help people return to health by exploring what health is to them; and what is in their way of a sense of wholeness, ease, and contentment.
 I chose naturopathic medicine because it provides many different tools to help people overcome their obstacles.
 The naturopathic therapeutic order taught me to start with the most gentle, natural and least invasive tools to begin rebuilding health.
 At the end of that order are drugs and then surgery.
 While they have their proper place for many serious and life-threatening conditions, many people use them too quickly.
 They are like taking a bull dowser to a forest in order to cut a path from point A to point B. In clearing everything away you lose a sense of agency that is absolutely essential for developing a sense of harmony and health within.
 You also potentially clear away the helpful aspects of your true self through this powerful clearing.
 With naturopathic tools such as nutrition, herbs, and homeopathy we carefully explore the best way through the entangled maze of your health and find the most healing path back to the freedom, ease and contentment with which we were all born.